Gyungbu/beta_meta/README.md

 ### 2. Run Beta-Meta
 To run Beta-Meta,

-- For Linux:
+- For script:

     Run the command below:

-		$ python beta_meta.py
+		 python beta_meta.py

-- For Windows:
+- For exe:

     When you double-click the `BetaMeta.exe` file, the application will be executed.